aleph2c/miros/doc/towardsthefactoryexample.rst

    'INIT_SIGNAL:fc1',
    '<- Queued:(0) Deferred:(0)']

-We see the expected behavior.
+Which is the expected behavior.

 .. _towardsthefactoryexample-unwinding-a-factory-state-method: